BushelScript/BushelScript/README.md

         * A hybrid of the two, where the text is editable but there are still coloured boxes, drop-down menus, and assistive buttons that are a little more out of the way, to allow for quickly typing scripts while still having the convenience of the blocks mode
     * An Automator action to run BushelScript scripts (analog: Run AppleScript action)
     * A command-line script running tool (analog: `​osascript`​)
-    * An OSA component to replace AppleScript for extension point scripts run through `​NSUserScriptTask`​, e.g., Apple Mail Rules (analog: AppleScript.component) (note from future Ian: largely moot now that 10.15 has completely removed the possibility of this working with Apple apps)
 * Relies on a language module system, similar in spirit to early AppleScript’s “dialects” but less arcane
 * Has two primary language modules:
     * BushelScript is the AppleScript lookalike language for everyone